Karl Hass: Ardeatine massacre

 Following a 23 March 1944 bomb attack in the Via Rasella by Italian resistance fighters that killed 33 soldiers, Hass, Capt.
-Erich Priebke and fellow officers rounded up 335 Italians and the next day transported them to the Ardeatine caves at the outskirts of Rome.
+Erich Priebke and fellow officers rounded up 335 Italians and the next day transported them to the Ardeatine caves on the outskirts of Rome.
 Hass, Priebke and their soldiers systematically executed each captive with a shot to the back of the head.
 The Ardeatine massacre is one of the most notorious in the Italian history of World War II.

 Post-war

 After the war, Hass was taken prisoner by the Allies, but rather than being brought to justice for his war crimes, he was apparently employed by the United States Army Counter Intelligence Corps (CIC) to spy on the Soviet Union.
 In 1953, the CIC dispensed with his services, suspecting he was a double agent working for Cominform, the Soviet intelligence network.
 Only Kappler was charged with the Ardeatine cave massacre.

+At some point in the 1960s, Hass returned to Italy.
+According to journalist Mario Tedeschini Lalli, Hass appeared as an extra in several Italian films, including Luchino Visconti's The Damned and Massacre in Rome - a film about the Ardeatine massacre.
+He may have also been employed by filmmakers as a technical advisor.

 In 1994, Priebke, who had helped Hass with the executions, was interviewed in Argentina by an American television crew.
 As a result of the ensuing uproar in Italy, he was eventually extradited to stand trial.
 Hass returned to Italy to testify against Priebke, but decided against it and attempted to flee from his hotel room by climbing down from an outside balcony.
 He seriously injured himself after slipping and falling from the balcony and was taken to hospital, where he ultimately gave testimony to court officials.
-In the court records, Hass admitted the execution of two civilians, but defended his actions by claiming he was only following orders, a defense which has been ruled invalid since the Nuremberg trials.
+In the court records, Hass admitted the execution of two civilians, but defended his actions by claiming he was only following orders, a defence which has been ruled invalid since the Nuremberg trials.

 Tried and convicted for his role in the Ardeatine action, Hass was sentenced to life in prison in 1998.
-Considered to be in poor health, he was held under limited house arrest in what was described as "a retirement villa in his favorite area of Switzerland" until his death in 2004.
+Considered to be in poor health, he was held under limited house arrest in what was described as "a retirement villa in his favourite area of Switzerland" until his death in 2004.